-This class is the first in a series of Child Development and Education classes.
 Through observation students will become familiar with different types of educational settings serving children aged birth to eight years.
 Special emphasis will be given to staff roles, appropriate learning environments and curricula, home-school partnerships, professional ethics and career options.
 Prerequisite: None.
 Other Enrollment Criteria: To gain employment in the field of early childhood education the state of California requires a negative TB and Criminal Record Clearance.
 It is recommended that students begin this process while enrolled in this class. --Transfers to CSU only

-CDE-102 3 units

-Language and Literacy Experiences for Young LEC 48-54
+CDE-1023 unitsLanguage and Literacy Experiences forLEC 48-54

-Children
+Young Children

-This course is designed to provide students with a theoretical foundation for language acquisition and early literacy development of young children, birth through age 8.
-Emphasis is placed on observation, assessment and developmentally appropriate practices that teachers and caregivers can use to facilitate children's development of receptive and expressive language and emerging literacy skills.
+This course is designed to familiarize students with theories of the acquisition and development of language in young children from birth.
+Emphasis is placed on observation, assessment, and instructional strategies teachers and care providers can use to help young children develop their receptive and expressive language skills and to facilitate the development of emerging literacy.
 Prerequisite: None.
 Recommended Preparation: CDE-101 and CDE-110. --Transfers to CSU only